Wind and Hail Deductibles Explained: What Homeowners Must Know

 Flat Dollar Deductibles

-A flat dollar deductible works the same as your standard deductible — you pay a fixed amount (e.g., $1,000, $2,500, or $5,000) regardless of your home's value.
-These are less common for wind/hail coverage but may be offered in lower-risk areas or as an optional upgrade.
+A flat dollar deductible works the same as your standard deductible.
+You pay a fixed amount regardless of your home's value.
+These are becoming much less common for wind/hail coverage, and where they still exist, they have generally risen to the $2,500 to $5,000 range per claim in 2026.

 Percentage-Based Deductibles

-This is the most prevalent structure for wind and hail coverage.
-The deductible is calculated as a percentage of your home's dwelling coverage (Coverage A) — not the claim amount.
+This is the now-dominant structure for wind and hail coverage.
+The deductible is calculated as a percentage of your home's dwelling coverage (Coverage A), not the claim amount.
 Learn more about how percentage deductibles work and what they really cost you.

 Home's Insured Value 1% Deductible 2% Deductible 3% Deductible 5% Deductible